 Women Who Weld offers a subsidized, 6-week intensive welding training program in which unemployed and underemployed women learn how to MIG weld and operate various metalworking tools and machines.
 Graduates of the program will be prepared for full-time jobs or apprenticeships in the welding industry.
 This program is funded through donations and grants, please click here if you would like to donate!

 YEAR-ROUND, WEEK-LONG TRAINING CLASSES

-Women Who Weld offers paid, week-long intensive training classes for women who are interested in learning how to MIG, TIG, and/or Stick weld.
+Women Who Weld offers low-cost, week-long intensive welding training classes for women who are interested in learning how to MIG, TIG, and/or Stick weld.
 Graduates of the week-long program will be prepared for full-time jobs or apprenticeships in the welding industry.
 Contact us below for more information!